hb9ssb/trx-control/README.md

 Software that wants to make use of trxd(8) should implement the protocol and talk to trxd(8) directly over the network.

-trxd(8) listens on port 14285 by default for incoming connections.
+trxd(8) listens on port 14285 by default for incoming connections over plain sockets and can optionally listen for WebSocket connections.
 It supports both IPv4 and IPv6.

 The effective transceiver control is done using Lua modules, this way new transceivers can easily be supported by supplying